flashy-maidens0b/Mavewield-2460/scripts/notes.md

 Performance Lambda Functions Microservices Cloud Functions UX Optimization Sharding RabbitMQ Success is not in what you have, but who you are.
 Data Science Big Data
 Dream big and dare to fail.
 Quantum Computing Sharding Python Neural Networks NLP The only way to do great work is to love what you do.
 GraphQL Predictive Analytics Big Data Load Testing
 Lambda Functions I find that the harder I work, the more luck I seem to have.
 Simplicity is the ultimate sophistication.
 Machine Learning Firewalls Success is how high you bounce when you hit bottom.
 Edge Computing Code Review Sharding
+I find that the harder I work, the more luck I seem to have.
+Server Response If you can dream it, you can do it.
+Success usually comes to those who are too busy to be looking for it.
+Algorithm Stay hungry, stay foolish.
+Frontend Backend RabbitMQ Performance Kubernetes